veritas44/WebDAV-streamer/README.md

 **Requirements:**

-* PHP 5.5 with curl and sqlite3
+* PHP 5.5 with curl and PDO
 * A modern browser
 * ffmpeg or avconv
+* Some database that works with PDO.
+(Tested with MySQL)

 If you need any assistance or have a great idea, please contact me.